Laser-Kitten/C/README.md

 # C

-![This day will help you get zoomer slang.]
+This day will help you get zoomer slang.

 ## Contents